 The laundry department produces a variety of home care products including powder detergents, soaps, fabric bleach, and cleaners.
-The laundry department only operates four (4) days per week, and was wrapping up production for the week when staff arrived for the inspection.
+The laundry department only operates four (4) days per week and was only running one (1) of the lines at the time of the inspection.
+Dave accompanied Ms. Campbell-Jones and KD through the laundry department.